 There happened to be a Taneda Santoka craze at the time, and when the media began covering it, the fire was suddenly lit for Hokkaido Ramen Santouka.

-Thin noodles served in a small bowl and topped with roast pork that melts in your mouth and a small, pickled Japanese plum.
+Thin noodles served in a small bowl and topped with ‘char-siu (simmered pork) ‘ that melts in your mouth and a small, pickled Japanese plum.

 Add in a refined soup you can drink to the last drop and it was a brand new taste even for Hokkaido natives.

-About this time Santouka's famous "toroniku" (fatty meat) roast port also was invented.
+About this time Santouka's famous "Toroniku" (fatty meat) char-siu also was invented.

-It was created from the desire to give hungry students a chance to eat soft roast pork made from the meat of pigs' cheeks.
+It was created from the desire to give hungry students a chance to eat soft char-siu made from the meat of pork cheeks (jowl meat).

-At the time of Santouka's founding, Hitoshi Hatanaka set a standard of "simple ramen anyone can keep eating forever," including soup you can drink to the last drop and roast pork that tastes like meat.
+At the time of Santouka's founding, Hitoshi Hatanaka set a standard of "simple ramen anyone can keep eating forever," including soup you can drink to the last drop.

-That is to say, normal, fine quality ingredients carefully prepared to make ramen people can eat for 10 years plus without getting tired of it.
+That is to say, normal, fine quality ingredients carefully prepared to make ramen people can eat many times without getting tired of it.

 That standard has not changed even today, when Hokkaido Ramen Santouka has expanded to boast many restaurants in Japan and abroad.

-The Santouka headquarters store is established in Asahikawa.
+The Santouka main store is established in Asahikawa.

-The company April Foods is established to expand the number of franchises in earnest.
+ab-out LLC is established in Sapporo to expand the number of franchises in earnest.